devensm267/Study-School--Practice-project-/README.md

 3. Open the "File1.html" file.
 The main html file should open in browser,if it does not. follow method 2.

-4. The code will run in your browser, if it does not, follow approach 2.
+4. The code will run in your browser.

-Method 2 -

-Use the following url for directly running the code as Raw File:-